 Distance from Bangalore: 220 km

 Tucked away in the Western Ghats, Sakleshpur is known for its numerous tea, coffee & spice plantations.
 The clear mountain air flows through meadows with sparkling streams and gushing waterfalls.
 Sakleshpur is also the perfect destination to engage in some exciting and adventurous activities.

 Distance from Bangalore: 223 km

 Nestled in the lush green Eastern Ghats in the Salem district of Tamil Nadu, is the peaceful hill station of Yercaud.
-Amidst coffee plantations and aroma of spices that blankets the region of the Shivaroy Hills are a number of fascinating attractions, such as Anna Park and Lady’s Seat.
+Amidst coffee plantations and the aroma of spices that blankets the region of the Shivaroy Hills are a number of fascinating attractions, such as Anna Park and Lady’s Seat.

 Distance from Bangalore: 228 km